Xia Jin

-Xia Jin (夏金; born 14 February 1985) is a Chinese football player who currently plays for Chongqing Nerazzurri.
+Xia Jin (夏金; born 14 February 1985) is a Chinese football player.

 Club career

 In 2005, Xia Jin started his professional footballer career with Chongqing Lifan in the Chinese Super League.
 He would eventually make his league debut for Chongqing on 6 July 2005 in a game against Liaoning Whowin, coming on as a substitute for Zhao Hejing in the 73rd minute.

 In February 2015, Xia transferred to China League One side Guizhou Zhicheng.

 On 14 March 2015, Xia transferred to China League Two side Chengdu Qbao.

 Career statistics

 Statistics accurate as of match played 3 November 2018.